11 Microsoft Access Alternatives for 2025

 What is Microsoft Access?

-Launched way, way back in 1992, Access is basically a database management system, with its own graphical user interface and built-in functionality for building applications with your data.
+Launched way, way back in 1992, Access is basically a database management system, with its own graphical user interface and built-in functionality for developing front-ends, such as tables, forms, and reports with your data.

 More specifically, Access is an RDBMS that stores data in its own proprietary file format based on the Access Database Engine.
 Like the rest of Microsoft Office, objects stored in Access are supported by the Visual Basic Application Language (VBA).